gslewis/tash/README.md

 This is the same as doing a "stop all" followed by a "start".

+Recording a session:

+You can create a complete session with start time and duration using the "session" command.
+This saves you from having to "start" and "stop" the task to generate the session.
+In this case the duration is mandatory and the start time is the current time.

+> \# Create a 15 minute session for task number 5
+> tash 5 session 15m

 Completing a task:

 > \# For task number 5